sandeepsnairms/banking-multi-agent-workshop/csharp/workshop/Module-04.md

                             },
                             "required": ["ShouldContinue", "Reason"],
                             "additionalProperties": false
                     }
                     """;

                     return jsonSchemaFormat_termination;

                 default:
                     return "";
             }
         }
     }
 }
 ```

 In your IDE, navigate to the `ChatInfrastructure` project in the solution.

 Navigate to and open the `\Factories\SystemPromptFactory.cs` file

+Locate the the existing *using* statements in this file.

-Paste the lines of code below to add a reference for `MultiAgentCopilot.ChatInfrastructure.StructuredFormats.ChatResponseFormatBuilder`
+Paste this line of code below them to add a reference for `MultiAgentCopilot.ChatInfrastructure.StructuredFormats.ChatResponseFormatBuilder`

 ```csharp
 using static MultiAgentCopilot.ChatInfrastructure.StructuredFormats.ChatResponseFormatBuilder;
 ```

 ### StrategyPrompts

 Just like Agent System Prompts lets return StrategyPrompts based on strategyType.

+Remain in the same `SystemPromptFactory.cs` file.

+Navigate to the bottom of the file and locate the end of the `GetAgentPrompts()` function.

-Add the following code at the bottom of the class.
+Add the following code as a new function at the bottom of the class.

 ```csharp
    public static string GetStrategyPrompts(ChatResponseStrategy strategyType) {
       string prompt = string.Empty;